Charlie Whitehurst: Tennessee Titans

 On March 13, 2014, Whitehurst signed a two-year contract with the Tennessee Titans replacing Ryan Fitzpatrick as the backup quarterback.
+Whitehurst made the start in Week 4 against the Indianapolis Colts after Jake Locker's injury, his first start since Week 8 of the 2011 season.
 Whitehurst appeared in seven games with five starts and recorded career-highs in completions (105), pass attempts (185), passing yards (1,326), touchdowns (seven), and an 87.4 passer rating while rushing 20 times for 90 yards.
 He recorded a career-high two touchdown passes against the Cleveland Browns on October 5, 2014.
 He posted a career-best 287 passing yards against the Jacksonville Jaguars on December 18, 2014.

-Whitehurst made the start in Week 4 against the Indianapolis Colts after Jake Locker's injury, his first start since Week 8 of the 2011 season.
-He was waived by the team on November 11, 2015.
+Whitehurst was waived by the team on November 11, 2015.

 Indianapolis Colts

 On November 12, 2015, Whitehurst was claimed off waivers by the Indianapolis Colts.
 Whitehurst's best game of the season was on December 27, 2015, against the Miami Dolphins, completing 9-of-14 passes for 78 yards and a 78.9 passer rating.
 He appeared in four games for the Colts before being placed on injured reserve on December 28, 2015.